MrM8BRH/Splunk/Splunk Deployment/Splunk Deployment.md

 # Install Splunk using RPM:
 rpm -ivh <Package>

-# Enable Splunk to start on boot and accept the license:
+# Enable Splunk to start on boot and accept the license with 'yes' as the answer:
 /opt/splunk/bin/splunk enable boot-start -user splunk --accept-license --answer-yes
 ```